dlemstra/magick-wasm/README.md

 Follow me on twitter([@MagickNET](https://twitter.com/MagickNET)) to receive information about new downloads and changes to magick-wasm and ImageMagick.

+## Release notes

+The release notes can be found on [GitHub](https://github.com/dlemstra/magick-wasm/releases/tag/0.0.14).

 ## Donate

 If you have an uncontrollable urge to give me something for the time and effort I am putting into this project then please buy me something from my